Patricia Collarbone

-Dame Patricia Collarbone DBE, FRSA (born July 1947) is a British educationist, writer and speaker.
+Dame Patricia Collarbone (born July 1947) is a British educationist, writer and speaker.
 She was the founding director of the London Leadership Centre and of Creating Tomorrow Ltd, a consultancy focused on leadership development and delivering self-sustaining change programmes.
 She was made a Dame Commander of the Order of the British Empire in 1997 for services to Education.

-In 2004 she was asked by the Labour Government to lead a major workforce modernisation programme in all 22,000 schools in England.
+In 2004, she was asked by the Labour Government to lead a major workforce modernisation programme in all 22,000 schools in England.
 The success of the project led to her being asked to manage further system-wide changes such as Every Child Matters.
 She has held the post of Director of Leadership programmes at the National College of School Leadership, Executive director of the National Remodelling Team and a director at the Training and Development Agency.

 During her consultancy and advisory career she has advised a range of organisations both in the UK and overseas, notably leading the development of the Principal Standard in Australia.

 She is a fellow of the Royal Society of Arts.
 She has been a visiting professor at Canterbury Christ Church University and a visiting fellow at the Institute of Education.

 Education and early career

 Collarbone was educated at Spalding high school for girls followed by a Teacher Training course at College of All Saints Tottenham, London.
 She went on to complete a BA Hons at Middlesex Polytechnic in the Sociology of Education.
-In 1995 she completed an MBA in Education at Leeds Metropolitan University and in 1999 completed her Doctorate on Educational leadership at the University of Humberside and Lincolnshire.
+In 1995 she completed an MBA in Education at Leeds Metropolitan University.
+In 1999, she completed her Doctorate on Educational leadership at the University of Humberside and Lincolnshire.

-In 1968 she began her teaching career at Haggerston School in the London Borough of Hackney where, having held a number of positions of responsibility, she became Headteacher in 1990 until December 1996.
+In 1968, she began her teaching career at Haggerston School in the London Borough of Hackney where, having held a number of positions of responsibility, she became Headteacher in 1990 until December 1996.

 Government advisor

 Collarbone served as a member of the Department for Education and Employment's advisory committee from 1997.
 She was a member of Hackney school Improvement Team, appointed by Secretary of State in 1997/8.

-In 1998 she was appointed as a Special Advisor to the 9th Education Government Select Committee investigating the role of Headteacher.
+In 1998, she was appointed as a Special Advisor to the 9th Education Government Select Committee investigating the role of Headteacher.
 In the same year she was appointed as a Special Advisor to the Department for Education and Science on headship and leadership aspects linked to the 1998 Green Paper Teachers Meeting the Challenge of Change (1998-2001).
 In 1999 she led the review of the leadership programme for serving headteachers NPQH.

-In 1999 she was included in Good Housekeeping's 100 Most Influential Women in Britain.
+In 1999, she was included in Good Housekeeping's 100 Most Influential Women in Britain.

-In 2007 she chaired The Care Matters working group for DfES producing the Best Practice in Schools paper to help inform the Care matters: Time for Change White Paper.
+In 2007, she chaired The Care Matters working group for DfES producing the Best Practice in Schools paper to help inform the Care matters: Time for Change White Paper.